fenilmodi00/awesome-akash/supabase/README.md

    - For `SUPABASE_ANON_KEY` and `ANON_KEY`: Create an anonymous role JWT
    - For `SUPABASE_SERVICE_KEY` and `SERVICE_KEY`: Create a service role JWT

+   **Important:** Both the anonymous and service tokens must be signed with the same `JWT_SECRET` you created in step 1.

    You can use the [jwt.io](https://jwt.io/) website with your JWT secret to create these tokens with the appropriate payloads.

 3. Consider changing the default database credentials for production use.